xmartlabs/pycon-es-workshop/README.md

 dm.import_movies_into_es(em, 100)
 ```

 1. Now, let's query some data from the new index.
-Use the following queries:
+Use the following queries. :
 ```bash
 GET workshop-v2/_search
 {